cbeauhilton/beauhilton.com/site/posts/pp-tech-infra.md

-a university infrastructure adds little, where it isn't actively working against me, and I'd rather pay my salary, which will be much bigger, from taking care of people in clinic than working through the weekend
-(when I may also still be on call for the hospital) to meet grant deadlines.
+a university infrastructure adds little, where it isn't actively working against me, and I'd rather pay my salary, which will be much bigger, from taking care of people in clinic than working through the weekend to meet grant deadlines (while I may also still be on call for the hospital).

 The university infrastructure is great for basic and clinical science, and some flavors of data science,